PraFFL: A Preference-Aware Scheme in Fair Federated Learning: Abstract

 \section{Abstract}

-Fairness in federated learning has emerged as a critical concern, aiming to develop an unbiased model for any special group (e.g., male or female) of sensitive features.
-However, there is a trade-off between model performance and fairness, i.e., improving fairness will decrease model performance. \rev{Existing approaches have characterized such a trade-off by introducing hyperparameters to quantify client’s preferences for fairness and model performance.} Nevertheless, these methods are limited to scenarios where each client has only a single pre-defined preference.
-In practical systems, each client may simultaneously have multiple preferences for the model performance and fairness.
-The key challenge is to design a method that allows the model to adapt to diverse preferences of each client in real time.
-To this end, we propose a \textbf{Pr}eference-\textbf{a}ware scheme in \textbf{F}air \textbf{F}ederated \textbf{L}earning paradigm (called PraFFL).
+Fairness in federated learning has emerged as a critical concern, aiming to develop an unbiased model among groups (e.g., male or female) of diverse sensitive features.
+However, there is a trade-off between model performance and fairness, i.e., improving model fairness will decrease model performance.
+Existing approaches have characterized such a trade-off by introducing hyperparameters to quantify client's preferences for model fairness and model performance.
+Nevertheless, these approaches are limited to scenarios where each client has only a single pre-defined preference, and fail to work in practical systems where each client generally has multiple preferences.
+To this end, we propose a \textbf{Pr}eference-\textbf{a}ware scheme in \textbf{F}air \textbf{F}ederated \textbf{L}earning (called PraFFL) to generate preference-specific models in real time.
 PraFFL can adaptively adjust the model based on each client's preferences to meet their needs.
-We theoretically prove that PraFFL can provide the optimal model for client's arbitrary preferences. \rev{Experimental results show that our proposed PraFFL outperforms five existing fair federated learning algorithms in terms of the model’s capability in adapting to clients’ different preferences.}
+We theoretically prove that PraFFL can offer the optimal model tailored to an arbitrary preference of each client, and show its linear convergence.
+Experimental results show that our proposed PraFFL outperforms six fair federated learning algorithms in terms of the model's capability of adapting to clients' different preferences.
+Our implementation is available at \href{https://github.com/rG223/PraFFL}{\texttt{https://github.com/rG223/PraFFL}}.